How To Repair Torn Or Ripped Upholstery

 - Now you might see some loose strings which you better cut off and then turn the right fabric out.
 Now put it back to the furniture and restore its original look.

 These are simple steps to follow for proper repairing of upholstery fabric.
 If the seam tear is too big to repair, it is better to replace the fabric.
-You can also visit online shops offering clearance upholstery fabric which are highly recommended as you'll get a much better quality fabric for a fraction of the original price.
+You can also visit online shops offering discount upholstery fabric such as Selby Soft Furnishings in the UK.
+Discount fabrics are highly recommended as you'll get a much better quality fabric for a fraction of the original price.